shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include info title="Note" content="Similarly to Alembic export, the camera publish plugin requires the FBX export plugin to be loaded.
 If you don't see the camera publish plugin item, check to ensure that the FBX plugin is loaded, and re-launch the publisher." %}

-You should see something like this in Shotgun:
+You should see something like this in {% include product %}:

 {% include figure src="./images/tutorial/image_46.png" %}